-The AURORAxmp model provides the capability to perform optimized long-term system expansion studies to achieve and maintain planning reserve margin targets.
+The AURORAxmp model provides the capability to perform long-term system expansion studies to achieve and maintain planning reserve margin targets.
 The studies provide an optimized build-out of system resources and estimates of annual capacity prices needed for the marginal capacity resources to economically supply capacity to the system.

 AURORAxmp requires planning reserve margin targets to be based on the single highest hour of demand during the year.
-Reserve margin targets can be set at both the load-resource zone and operating pool level and the optimization logic can be set to either meet or exceed the target or to minimize the deviation from the target.
+Reserve margin targets can be set at both the load-resource zone and operating pool level, and the optimization logic can be set to either meet or exceed the target or to minimize the deviation from the target.

 The Council has configured AURORAxmp to simulate power plant dispatch in 18 load-resource zones that make up the WECC electric reliability area.
-Planning reserve margin targets are specified for two operating pools: (1) the Pacific Northwest region comprised of 6 load-resource zones; and (2) the California Independent System Operator (CA ISO) comprised of 2 load-resource zones.
+Planning reserve margin targets are specified for two operating pools: (1) the Pacific Northwest region , which has 6 load-resource zones; and (2) the California Independent System Operator (CAISO), which has 2 load-resource zones.
 The remaining 10 load-resource zones were given individual reserve margin targets.
-For the CA ISO and 10 stand-alone zones, the planning reserve margin target was set at 15 percent.
+For the CAISO and 10 stand-alone zones, the planning reserve margin target was set at 15 percent.
 All of the planning reserve margin targets were set as minimums that are to be met or exceeded in the long-term system expansion studies.

-For the Pacific Northwest region, the Council configured AURORAxmp to reflect the capacity standard of the Pacific Northwest Power Supply Adequacy Forum (Adequacy Forum).
-The Adequacy Forum has determined that reserve margin targets of 25 percent in winter and 19 percent in summer correspond to an overall system loss-of-load probability of 5 percent.
+For the Pacific Northwest, the Council configured AURORAxmp to reflect the capacity standard of the Pacific Northwest Power Supply Adequacy Forum.
+The adequacy forum has determined that reserve margin targets of 25 percent in winter and 19 percent in summer correspond to an overall system loss-of-load probability of 5 percent.

-&lt;sup>13 Western Governors' Association.
+&lt;sup>15 Western Governors' Association.
 Clean and Diversified Energy Initiative Wind Task Force Report.
 March 2006.

-These reserve margin targets cannot, however, be directly input into AURORAxmp.
-The Adequacy Forum targets reflect a specific set of resource and load assumptions that cannot be easily replicated in AURORAxmp.
-For example, the Adequacy Forum reserve margin targets are based on consideration of the highest average demand for a 50-hour peak period, while the AURORAxmp targets are based on consideration of the single highest hour of demand.
+These reserve margin targets cannot, however, be put directly into AURORAxmp.
+The adequacy forum targets reflect a specific set of resource and load assumptions that cannot be easily replicated in AURORAxmp.
+For example, the adequacy forum winter reserve margin targets are based on consideration of the highest average demand for a three-day 18-hour sustained peak period, while the AURORAxmp targets are based on consideration of the single highest hour of demand.

-For electricity price forecasting purposes, the Council converted the Adequacy Forum's multiple-hour capacity reserve margin targets to an equivalent single-hour target.
-Adjustments were also made to reflect consistent treatment of spot market imports, hydro conditions and flexibility, and Independent Power Producer (IPP) generation.
+For electricity price forecasting purposes, the Council converted the adequacy forum's multiplehour capacity reserve margin targets to an equivalent single-hour target.
+Adjustments were also made to reflect consistent treatment of spot market imports, hydro conditions and flexibility, and independent power producer generation.
 The converted single-hour capacity reserve margin for the Northwest is 18 percent.

-Conversion of the Adequacy Forum's capacity reserve margin targets does not reflect a change in adequacy standards.
-Both the Adequacy Forum's targets and the targets used in AURORAxmp reflect an overall loss-of-load probability of 5 percent for the Northwest.
+Conversion of the adequacy forum's capacity reserve margin targets does not reflect a change in adequacy standards.
+Both the forum's targets and the targets used in AURORAxmp reflect an overall loss-of-load probability of 5 percent for the Northwest.

-AURORAxmp also provides the capability to set the contribution that each resource can make towards meeting the reserve margin target.
+AURORAxmp also provides the capability to set the contribution that each resource can make toward meeting the reserve margin target.
 The Council configured the model to limit the single-hour capacity contribution of Pacific Northwest hydro resources to 88 percent of nameplate capacity.
 The limit for wind and solar power resources was set at 15 and 30 percent of nameplate capacity, respectively.